smitdave/MASH-Main/MASH-dev/HectorSanchez/VectorControl/README.md

   - MultiLocationIntervention (virtual)
     - AerialSpray: [ ] [ ] [ ] [ ] [ ]

-Checkboxes key: addedInLandscape, addedInteractionWithMosquito, runsWithoutErrors, tested, hasBeenVerified
+Checkboxes key: [addedInLandscape/Human, addedInteractionWithMosquito, runsWithoutErrors, tested, hasBeenVerified]

 The accessors/mutators have been coded as part of the main package in: https://github.com/smitdave/MASH-Main/blob/master/MASH-MICRO/R/Site-Methods-VectorControl.R; but have not been documented.

-_Note: The repellency effects are yet to be tested by SLWU, so these might not be in place yet._
+_Note: The repellency effects are yet to be tested by SLWU, so these might not be in place.
+See issues tab for more information on missing behaviors._